How I think

 - Execution

 - Version control prevents confusion.
-Use change tracking and share links instead of creating or attaching files.
+Use change tracking and share links—don't create or attach files.

 - Do your research and don't duplicate what already exists.
-Simply follow, point to, or update it.
+Follow, point to, or update it.

 - Keep the reader in mind and make your writing useful.
 Clearly state your purpose up front.
 Use an AI-based writing partner and read your writing aloud.